-- Explain how parents can apply for a place for their child at the School. - Set out the School's arrangements for allocating places to the pupils who apply. - Explain how parents can appeal against a decision not to offer their child a place.
+- Explain how parents/carers can apply for a place for their child at the School. - Set out the School's arrangements for allocating places to the students who apply. - Explain how parents/carers can appeal against a decision not to offer their child a place.